liugangcode/torch-molecule/README.md

 ## Acknowledgements

-This project is actively developed, and some features may change over time.
+This project is under active development, and some features may change over time.

 The project template was adapted from [https://github.com/lwaekfjlk/python-project-template](https://github.com/lwaekfjlk/python-project-template).
 We thank the authors for their contribution to the open-source community.